Analysis | Donald Trump just released the most Donald Trump statement ever

 You can tour the hole online, if you wish.
 It’s listed as a 191-yard distance, but apparently the hole was located at the front of the green on Trump’s lucky day.
 (I know very little about golf, as might be apparent.)

 If you’ll forgive me for going back for a second, I would like to note the absolutely astonishing assertion with which this message began: the idea that “many people are asking” whether Trump’s fantastic performance actually occurred.
 I will say that there have been few days in the past few years on which there has been a more consistent subject of conversation in the United States than on this particular day, and the subject being discussed is not how Trump performed in a friendly golf match at one of his own clubs.
-And yet in the universe where Trump resides — literally one of his own facilities, surrounded by staff and customers — I suspect that l’affaire Smith is a secondary subject indeed.
+Yet in the universe where Trump resides — literally one of his own facilities, surrounded by staff and customers — I suspect that L’Affaire Will Smith is a secondary subject indeed.

 “Anyway, there’s a lot of chatter about it, quite exciting, and people everywhere seem to be asking for the facts,” Trump’s statement continued.
 “Playing with that group of wonderful, talented players was a lot of fun.
 The match was Ernie and me (with no strokes) against Gene, Mike, and Ken.
 I won’t tell you who won because I am a very modest individual, and you will then say I was bragging—and I don’t like people who brag!”

-It seems pretty clear that this last bit is meant to be self-deprecating; of course we all know that he likes to brag.
+It seems pretty clear that this last bit is meant to be self-deprecating; of course we all know he likes to brag.
 But it tilts well past self-deprecation when you’re playing coy about hyping yourself in a public statement about an informal golf game that you send out under the mantle of having once been the leader of the free world.

 Trump also shared a video of the hole-in-one — or, to be precise, of his retrieving the ball from the hole to growled appreciation from his foursome.
 It ends with the group posing by the pin.

 It is a well-established fact that Trump’s claims about his golf game are often exaggerated.
-This may be the real reason that Els et al. were invoked: surely they could attest to Trump’s humble effort to set the record straight.
+This may be the real reason that Els et al. were invoked: Surely, they could attest to Trump’s humble effort to set the record straight.

 But we must also hasten to note that Trump’s accomplishment is not the most impressive from a major political leader.
 Kim Jong Il, father of North Korean leader (and Trump associate) Kim Jong Un, is said to have hit 11 holes-in-one during his first-ever round on a golf course.